jimlawless/nobg/README.md

 # nobg
-nobg is a script to remove image backgrounds
+nobg is a Python script to remove image backgrounds